Skip to content

 private:

-int stkSize; // Length of the stack
+int stkSize; // Stack length

 public: